 This panel format session includes short lectures from the speakers, followed by a Q&A session.
-Participants will have a chance to submit questions in advance of the event, as well as in the live chat.
 The webinar was held on November 9, 2020, and is approximately 2.5 hours without breaks, which have been removed from the video.

 Participants in this workshop will develop a greater understanding of:

 Recent epidemiological trends in child and youth suicidality in North America.